johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-faq.md

 ### Does Microsoft Edge sync support Microsoft Azure operated by 21Vianet?

 Not today.
-For customers in Microsoft Azure operated by 21Vianet, Microsoft Edge sync is not supported.
+For customers in Microsoft Azure operated by 21Vianet, Microsoft Edge sync isn't supported.

 ## Applying Sync